microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraScopedRoleMembership.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraScopedRoleMembership cmdlet gets a scoped role membership from an administrative unit in Microsoft Entra ID.
+the Get-EntraScopedRoleMembership cmdlet gets a scoped role membership from an administrative unit in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Get Scoped Role Administrator